tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/11-functions-01/README.md

 7. Call your `user_input` function.

-8. Define a function `good_day` that creates a input dialogue asking the user "Are you having a nice day?" and prints the response.
+8. Define a function `good_day` that creates an input dialogue asking the user "Are you having a nice day?" and prints the response.

 9. Call your `good_day` function.

 10. Define a function `average` that calculates the average between two parameters and returns the average.

-11. Call the `average` function and assign a variable `calculated_average`.
+11. Call the `average` function and assign it to a variable `calculated_average`.
 Then print `calculated_average`.

 ---